Pikmin1211/UT3/editing/events/misc-based-events.md

 AREA events will run whenever a unit steps in the zone described by its coordinates. corner1 is the top left corner, and corner2 is the bottom right corner.

-The common macros used for these are:
+Common macros used for these are:

 ```
 CauseGameOverIfLordDies